brandonc/bootlegger/api/README.md

 `mdkir secrets`

+**Creating a Google Service Account**

+Follow [these instructions](https://support.google.com/a/answer/7378726?hl=en) to create a service account, ensuring that you choose "JSON" as the key type.
+Select "Project" > "Viewer" as the Role.

-Follow the instructions below to create a Google API Service Account and copy the json creds into a file called `secrets/gs.json`
+Move the json file into a file called `secrets/gs.json`

-Create a file called `secrets/vars` with the following contents.
+Create a new file called `secrets/vars` with the following contents.
 This file will be added to the docker container's ENV.

 ```
 AWS_ACCESS_KEY_ID=<access key id>